 Physical intimacy after infidelity – how do you begin to feel sexually confident once a partner has committed an affair?

-Society seems to discuss adultery as a case of deciphering between staying with a cheater or calling it quits.
-If a person does stay, focus usually revolves on them learning to rebuild trust and commitment.
+Society narrows post-adultery as a case between staying with a cheater or calling it quits.
+If a person does stay, focus revolves on learning to rebuild trust and commitment, rather than feeling sexual and attractive again.
 When a friend opened up about her long-term boyfriend’s infidelity, she addressed her confusion over why: What made him stray?
 What did she do wrong?

 Accredited psychosexual and relationship therapist and certified psycho-sexologist, Kate Moyle, recognises the taboo surrounding insecurity with sexual performance.
 A 2019 BBC Sex on the Couch therapist (a six-part series) and UK expert for intimate lifestyle brand Lelo, Kate has featured in Cosmopolitan, The Telegraph and The Guardian, among other publications.
 Here Kate discusses how to rebuild sexual confidence after an affair, including advice for people who want to help their partner with any bedroom self-doubt after their adultery.